varvarra/CV/README.md

 - I had a great chance to experience a very different learning and cultural environment, and to travel a lot in the region with people from all over the world.
 - Leading a group project related to Creative Marketing Strategies for Societal Problems

+#### University of Manchester (Sept.
+2007 – June 2008)

+- 1st year of IT Management for Business course
+- Modules studied: Intro to Computer Science, Human Computer Interaction,

+#### King's School Oxford, UK (Sep 2007 - Jun 2008)
+- Overall result - 75%
+- Subjects: Mathematics, Data and Statistics, Physics, Human Geography

 ## Experience

 **Russian Education Centre, London** (Sep 2013 to Present)
-*Primary School Science Teacher*
+*Primary Science Teacher*

 **Cherry Orchard School, London** (June 2016 - Oct 2016)
-*PA of the director of the Saturday school*
+*PA to the director of the Saturday school*

 **Science Museum, London** ( Sep 2015 - June 2016)
-*Guide for children and private tour organiser; Visitor Engagement Volunteer*
+*Private tour organiser around Space and IT related exhibitions; Visitor Engagement Volunteer*

 **Indybo, Educational Robotics Start Up, London** (March – June 2015)
 *Product and Community Management Intern*